 Work in progress includes:

-The Music of Proof, a collaboration with mathematician Marcus du Sautoy and the Piatti String Quartet to premiere at New Scientist Live 2017; a sci-fi chamber opera in development with writer Selma Dimitrijevic and director Dan Ayling supported by Arts Council England and Aldeburgh Music; and a new large-scale work for orchestra.
+The Music of Proof, a collaboration with mathematician Marcus du Sautoy and the Piatti String Quartet for New Scientist Live 2017; a sci-fi chamber opera To See The Invisible with writer Selma Dimitrijevic and director Dan Ayling to premiere at the Aldeburgh Festival 2018; and a new large-scale work for orchestra.

 "Howard’s is a voice of undeniable poise and power."